|Posted by Brian L. on March 12, 2014 at 4:15 AM||comments (0)|

 |Posted by Brian L. on August 18, 2011 at 1:55 AM||comments (0)|

-Picking the right color of stain can be one of the most important decsions you will make for your project.
+Picking the right color of stain can be one of the most important decisions you will make for your project.
 It can also be the most difficult with the many choices of color.
 Cabot stains has dozens and dozens of color choices and this can be a bit overwhelming to a customer.
-Most customers have a first instinct to match the color of their house.
+Most customers have a first instinct to match the color of their house or trim.

 I recommend picking a color that will accenuate your home or compliment it.
 This will make it stand out instead of blending in.
 It will also make it appear bigger if it is a different color than the home.
 Taking a little extra time in picking the color of just the right stain will be a wise investment.

 |Posted by Brian L. on September 20, 2010 at 4:10 PM||comments (1)|

 Lately there has been alot of discussion between my customers and I about the importance to stay on budget or rather the lack of concern for other builders to stay on budget.